JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/run_test/index.md

 - The leaf nodes represent the individual tests.
 The status of each test is indicated by an icon.
 One of two tests fails.

 The output pane shows the output of the current test suit.
-The assertion error is reported for `car.speed == 15`.
+You can see the assertion error reported for `car.speed == 15`.

 # View differences